PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 render();
 ```

+If you refresh the browser, you'll see an error in the console.
+This is because the `bottomAxis` and `leftAxis` use `xScale` and `yScale` which are now scoped to exist only inside the `render()` function.
 For future use, let's move the `xScale` and `yScale` out of the render function along with the code for creating the domains/ranges:

 ```javascript
 var parseTime = d3.timeParse("%B%e, %Y at %-I:%M%p");